hannesnortje/autogen/VSCODE_INTEGRATION_PLAN.md

 - ✅ **Memory-Aware Agents**: All 8 agent types connected to memory system with persistent learning
 - ✅ **Cross-Session Continuity**: Agents remember decisions and context across different sessions
 - ✅ **Performance Analytics**: Agent interaction tracking with decision patterns and insights
+- ✅ **Knowledge Management**: Comprehensive 4-service system with automatic seeding, summarization, pruning, and export/import
+- ✅ **Production-Ready Features**: Dry-run safety, health monitoring, configurable thresholds, and error handling

-**NEXT STEP: Knowledge Seeding and Management (Step 24)**
+**NEXT STEP: Artifact Memory Integration (Step 25)**

-The agent-memory integration is complete and operational.
+The knowledge management foundation is complete and operational.
 The next priority is:
-- **Knowledge Seeding**: Pre-populate collections with comprehensive coding standards
-- **Thread Summarization**: Automatic summarization after 20-30 turns
-- **Memory Pruning**: Importance-based cleanup of low-value memories
-- **Knowledge Export/Import**: Share knowledge between projects and teams
+- **Artifact Integration**: Link memory events to Git commits, PRs, and build reports
+- **Code Review Learning**: Store and reuse code review feedback patterns
+- **Deployment Outcomes**: Learn from build results and deployment success/failure
+- **Development Lifecycle**: Connect memory to the complete software development process

-**Impact**: With agents now memory-enabled, the focus shifts to optimizing and managing the knowledge base for maximum effectiveness.
+**Impact**: With comprehensive knowledge management in place, agents can now leverage rich historical data from the entire development lifecycle to make better decisions and provide more valuable insights.

-Ready to begin **Step 24: Knowledge Seeding and Management** - building a comprehensive knowledge foundation for the memory-aware agents.